syurazo/cardputer/README.md

-# Utilities for M5Stack Cardputer
+# Utilities for M5Stack Cardputer and Cardputer-Adv

 ## Features